DIY Solar Panels for Air Heating: How it Works

 This solar air heating system is not able to accumulate heat / solar energy produced.
-When it’s sunny, the solar collector produces heat, but it is necessary that it be immediately used for heating the air inside the housing.
-If it is not sunny, you need to interrupt the supply of air in the solar collector, because otherwise the room began to cool (valve).
+When it’s sunny, the solar collector produces heat, but it is necessary to immediately use that energy for home heating.
+If it is not sunny, you need to disable solar collector air supply, because otherwise the room will began to cool down.

 After completion and installation of collector on the house, the outside temperature of -3 ° C, from the solar collector came out 3 m3/min (3 cubic meters per minute) of heated air.
-Heated air temperature went up to +72 ° C. Calculated power that gave the solar collector was approximately 1950 W (watts) which is almost 3 HP (3 horsepower)!
+Heated air temperature went up to +72 ° C. Calculated power that gave the solar collector was approximately 1950 W (watts) which is almost 3 HP (3 horsepowers)!